IamAbhilashRathod/blog/_posts/2024-03-13-Negativa-Knowledge.md

 tags: Finance
 ---

-The knowledge of "what not do"
+The knowledge of "what not do".

 An approach of adding value by removing things, instead of adding things

 Put simply, it's "improving by subtraction"